geekydoc/android_device_l70pn/README.md

-CyanogenMod 14.1 device configuration for LG L Fino l70pn (D290n)
+LineageOS 14.1 device configuration for LG L Fino l70pn (D290n)

 How to build: